 From the run mode, press ENTER to get access to the programming mode (the -Proindication appears on display).
-Press the b key to make the display show the indication given on figure 13.1 that corresponds to the entry stage of the input programming module.
+Press the I key to make the display show the indication given on figure 13.1 that corresponds to the entry stage of the input programming module.

-To skip over this stage and go to the display programming module.

-ENTER To access the input type selection.
+- To skip over this stage and go to the display programming module. - ENTER To access the input type selection. - ESC To exit from the programming mode without saving changes.